5eqn/elaboration-scala/README.md

 - When inferring type of function application, when the function's type is meta, I forgot to attempt to unify it with `?0 -> ?1`
     - However, no tests will fail without this
 - Getting type of `Val` *makes no sense*, so there's no need storing a `types` array in `Ctx`
-- I didn't recurse `force`
+- I didn't recurse `force`!

 Here are some of my unclear points:

-- In elaboration-zoo, `check` checks `Let` separately, is this necessary?
+- In elaboration-zoo 02, `check` checks `Let` separately, is this necessary?
     - Current tests all pass, btw
+- In elaboration-zoo 05, `invert` doesn't prune all nonlinear arguments, it keeps the first occurrence.
+Is this intended?
+    - I plan to read more materials about pruning later, but currently I'll just keep this as a question

 ## Run Tests